the-human-colossus-foundation/microledger-spec/microledger.md

 ### Seals in the form of digests

 Microledger does not provide an interface to include arbitrary data into its blocks.
 Instead ML relies on cryptographic digests (provenance) of this data to ensure:
 * maximum adoptability as various use cases will require different data semantics.
-It is out of Microledger scope to handle such semantics and it is the consumer responsibility to address that accordingly;
+It is out of Microledger's scope to handle such semantics and it's the consumer's responsibility to address this accordingly;
 * easy transferability among the custodians of the Microledger.
-Cryptographic hash functions have the characteristic of fixed size output for any size given input.
-Hence, enforcing digests in the `Seals` segment fosters better control of the size of Microledger.
+A cryptographic hash function has a fixed size output for any size given input.
+Hence, enforcing digests in the `Seals` segment fosters better control of the size of Microledger and substantial reduction of the size of the log.
+Mind you, this design introduces the need to store and manage the linked sources (input of the hash functions) without defects.
-* privacy concerns so any Microledger can be considered public as it does not contain any private data per se.
+* privacy concerns, be aware that any Microledger can be considered _pii_, personal identifiable information, although it's public and it does not contain any private data at face value.

 ### Microledger identifier